Kentucky vs. Iowa Citrus Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Over/Under Insights

-- Kentucky's games this season have gone over 44 points nine of 12 times.

-- Iowa and its opponents have combined to score more than 44 points in six of 13 games this season.
+- Kentucky and its opponents have gone over the current 44-point total in nine of 12 games this season.

 - The two teams combine to average 57.2 points per game, 13.2 more than the total in this contest.